COSIMA/cosima-recipes/paper/paper.md

 their own science questions.

-Within this structure, the tutorials include examples of loading model output through intake-based catalogues [@intake] and incorporating Cartopy [@cartopy] for map-based visualisation.
+Within this structure, the tutorials include examples of loading model output through Intake-based catalogues [@intake] and incorporating Cartopy [@cartopy] for map-based visualisation.
 The recipe collection also includes a Lagrangian particle-tracking workflow built with Parcels [@Delandmeter-vanSebille-2019], as well as analyses that use xgcm [@xgcm] to handle